jerryzhong08/react-mui-datagrid-test/README.md

   - customized data validation logics (work in progress).
   - built-in data composition, e.g. net asset = asset - debt (work in progress).
 - Performance improvements
+  - virtualized Datagrid with sticky stats bar at the bottom and auto re-render on window resizing.
-  - carefully implemented algorithms for manipulating matrix-style data (sorting, grouping, cross-reference).
+  - carefully implemented algorithms for manipulating matrix-style data (sorting, grouping, expand/shrink, and statistics).
   - separate data calculation and enhancement from DOM construction.
   - table pagination with page-change slider and user-provided page sizes.
-  - data virtualization (re-build datagrid without using MUI table and work on auto re-sizing).
   - use funtional components instead of class components.
   - use memoization with clearly defined dependencies.
 - Other useful datagrid features